 Further Reading: How to wind a bobbin

 Take a look at these 2 pieces of fabric.
-The one on the left has been clipped and the one on the right has not.
+The one on the left has been clipped, and the one on the right has not.
+The right of course has a puckered seam.

 Further Reading: How to Clip Seams

-Check your sewing machine tension dials and adjust slowly as you try to get the tension right.
+Check your sewing machine tension dials and adjust them slowly as you try to get the thread tension right.
 The upper and lower threads should be evenly stitched with no loops.

-Take a look at the diagram below and adjust accordingly.
-Your sewing machine manual will also have advice on the correct tension settings.
+Take a look at the diagram below and adjust the top and bottom thread tension accordingly.
+Your sewing machine manual will also have advice on the correct tension settings for a balanced stitch.

-- Upper thread and bobbin thread are balanced – no adjustment needed
+- The upper thread and bobbin thread are balanced – no adjustment is needed

 - Upper thread too loose or bobbin too tight – increase tension (higher number)

-- Upper thread too tight or bobbin too loose – decrease tension (lower number)
+- Upper needle thread tension too tight or bobbin too loose – decrease tension (lower number)

 Is the needle type right for this fabric?
 Different types of needles suit different types and weights of fabric.
 Wrinkles caused in knit fabrics can be solved by using a stretch needle.
 Heavy fabrics need heavier needles that can handle thicker threads.